 WestCOG is preparing a Comprehensive Economic Development Strategy (CEDS) that will guide our region’s economic development efforts over the next five years.
 Input from the region’s business community and other interested stakeholders is an essential part of creating the plan.
 This business survey is one tool to gather that input.
 Continue reading Business Survey Launched

 The Comprehensive Economic Development Strategy (CEDS) contributes to effective economic development in the region and its communities through a locally-based, regionally-driven economic development planning process.

-WestCOG has begun creating a new unified CEDS for our new unified region.
-Per EDA requirements, WestCOG has called together stakeholders to create the Western CT Economic Advisory Group (WCEAG).
+WestCOG has worked to create a new unified CEDS for our new unified region.
+Per EDA requirements, WestCOG has called together stakeholders to create the Western CT Economic Advisory Group.

 Western Connecticut Comprehensive Economic Development Strategy (CEDS), 2013

 In conjunction with the Housatonic Valley Region’s private sector, this extensive CEDS report was prepared to meet CT DECD regional planning requirements for state economic development grants.
 It also serves as a refreshed regional data base for municipal marketing and economic development efforts.

 One Coast, One Future, 2009

 One Coast, One Future is a consortium of 14 communities in lower Fairfield County whose study funding was acquired by former Congress member Christopher Shays under the leadership of the Bridgeport Regional Business Council and The Business Council of Fairfield County in cooperation with the Greater Norwalk Chamber of Commerce.
 Located in Coastal Fairfield County Connecticut, One Coast, One Future is a regional initiative formed in 2005.
 Its mission is to promote vibrant economic growth in the region by linking the social and economic advantages offered by the three urban centers and surrounding towns.